Iran denies cover-up of downing of Ukrainian jet | DW | 13.01.2020

 Protesters were also filmed on Sunday chanting "Death to the dictator," referring to Khameini.
 Other chants included "They are lying that our enemy is America, our enemy is right here."

+Both German and US officials have publicly voiced their support for the demonstrators.
+The Iranian people must be allowed to "protest peacefully and freely" following the Ukrainian airliner disaster, said German foreign ministry spokeswoman Maria Adebahr.
+She added that Iranians have the right to protest to express their "grief and also their anger," and that Germany is convinced that "this has to happen in a peaceful, free and unhindered way."

-US President Donald Trump also voiced his support for demonstrators in Iran on Sunday and Monday, writing, "To the leaders of Iran - do not kill your protesters...
+US President Donald Trump also threw his weight behind the demonstrators in Iran on Sunday and Monday, writing, "To the leaders of Iran - do not kill your protesters...
 The world is watching."

 The downing of the Ukrainian International Airlines jet has sparked new demonstrations and calls for Iran's Supreme Leader Ayatollah Khameini to resign.
 The downing occurred hours after Iran had fired at US bases to retaliate for the killing of Iran's most powerful military leader, Qassem Soleimani.